- International Employment Issues

 - Food Processing and Manufacturing

 |University ||Agnes Scott College, B.A., 1991|

 |Law School||Georgia State University, J.D., 1996|

-Raazia K. Hall is a Shareholder in the Atlanta office of Jackson Lewis P.C. where she focuses on Immigration Law.
+Raazia K. Hall is a Shareholder in the Atlanta, Georgia, office of Jackson Lewis P.C.
+Her practice focuses on immigration law.

 Ms. Hall has numerous years of experience in employment-based immigration matters and employment documentation issues for domestic and international companies.
 Working with Human Resources Professionals and In-House Counsel, she assists in all aspects of visa matters related to the hiring and retention of foreign employees.
 She also is a frequent writer and speaker on issues related to immigration law, including I-9 compliance and worksite enforcement.
 She has numerous years of experience in advising clients on I-9 employment eligibility verification and E-verify.
 She also defends companies subject to government audits and investigations.